reworkhow/LPChoose.jl/README.md

 #### Download an acedemic license

-Log in using your account on the homepage and request a license (don't change the downloading ) Follow the instructions to activate Gurobi.
+Log in using your account on the homepage and request a license (don't change the downloading).
+Follow the instructions to activate Gurobi.

 #### Download Gurobi in Julia